HumanCellAtlas/dcp-community/rfcs/text/0000-application-monitoring-for-ga.md

 ## Motivation

-Monitoring distributed systems [enables operators](https://landing.google.com/sre/sre-book/chapters/monitoring-distributed-systems/#why-monitor-pWsBTZ) to analyze long-term trends in system performance, compare experiments against a baseline, alert on failures, and conduct retrospective analysis on systems (debugging).
+Monitoring distributed systems [enables operators](https://landing.google.com/sre/sre-book/chapters/monitoring-distributed-systems/#why-monitor-pWsBTZ) to analyze long-term trends in system performance, compare experiments (configuration, code, or usage changes) against a baseline, alert on failures, and conduct retrospective analysis on systems (debugging).
 These abilities are critical to keeping software correct and available.

 ### User Stories

+The following user stories are written from the perspective of "DCP operators."
+DCP operators are people who develop DCP applications and operate deployments of those applications for the HCA.

 * As a DCP operator, I want to compare experiments against a baseline, so that I can compare design alternatives.
 * As a DCP operator, I want to conduct retrospective analysis on systems, so that I can debug systems.